-As nearly all of the Group's sales revenue, as well as some expenses and inventory purchases, are denominated in United States Dollars and Euro, the Group's statement of financial position can be affected by significant movements in these exchange rates.
-At 30 June 2017, there were no economic hedges in place in respect of net foreign currency exposures, as there were no bank facilities in place.
+As nearly all of the Group's sales revenue and accounts receivable, as well as some expenses and inventory purchases, are denominated in United States Dollars and Euro, the Group's statement of financial position can be affected by significant movements in these exchange rates.
+At 30 June 2019, there were no economic hedges in place in respect of net foreign currency exposures, as there were no bank facilities in place.